kota999/gorm/README.md

 Infomation :

-* The config file of rt is $HOME/.thrw, your trash-box path is written by .thrw .
+* The config file of rt is $HOME/.rt, your trash-box path is written by .rt .
 And the default trash-box directory is $HOME/.trashbox .

 * In backup to your trash-box directory, rt command avoid fileName dupication .
 If there is a file test.txt and your command is